-Two different watersheds supply drinking water to around 140,000 Commission customers.
+Two different watersheds supply drinking water to our around 140,000 customers.
 They are the Big Butte Springs Watershed, a groundwater source, and the Rogue River Watershed, a surface water source.
 The Big Butte Springs Watershed is actually a smaller watershed within the Rogue River Watershed, as shown on the Watershed map.

-The Commission has long-recognized the importance of watershed management as a valuable tool for protecting our most valuable resource, our water.
+We have long-recognized the importance of watershed management as a valuable tool for protecting our most valuable resource, our water.
 The goals of the Watershed Management Program are: source protection and water quality, compliance with State and Federal drinking water regulations, and increased public awareness of the water sources.

 Map of Watersheds Serving Medford Water Commission